midlantica/LovelyBunchOfCoconuts/content/claims/housing_is_a_human_right.md

 ---
-title: "Housing is a Human Right"
+title: 'Housing is a Human Right'
-claim: "Housing is a Human Right"
+claim: 'Housing is a Human Right'
-translation: "Government decides where you live."
+translation: 'Government decides where you live.'
 ---

 ## "Housing is a Human Right"